ablanquart/admuffs/README.md

 # admuffs

-Automatically mute TV commercials from a Raspberry Pi with an [ANAVI Infrared pHAT](https://anavi.technology/).
+Automatically drop volume/normalize or mute TV commercials from a Raspberry Pi with an [ANAVI Infrared pHAT](https://anavi.technology/).
 Written in portable C++17.

-It watches an audio signal for ad breaks, and when it decides a commercial is airing it mutes the TV — over the TV's LAN API when one is reachable, and over infrared (via the ANAVI pHAT) as a universal fallback.
+It watches an audio signal for ad breaks, and when it decides a commercial is airing it lowers or mutes the TV volume — over the TV's LAN API when one is reachable, and over infrared (via the ANAVI pHAT) as a universal fallback.
 When the program resumes, it unmutes.